 A current summary of temperature, salinity, chlorophyll and other conditions on the Northeast U.S. Continental Shelf.

-The Current Conditions is a biannual report on ecosystem and fisheries indicators for the Northeast U.S. continental shelf ecosystem.
+This is a biannual report on ecosystem and fisheries indicators for the Northeast U.S. continental shelf ecosystem.
 The report includes measurements of temperature and salinity indicators of seasonal warming and cooling patterns.
 Indicators describing phytoplankton distribution and blooms are derived from satellite remote sensing data.
 Upper trophic level indicators of fish and macroinvertebrate habitat and distribution dynamics are based on the Northeast Fisheries Science Center bottom trawl surveys.

 Current Report Summary